ychubachi/.emacs.d.20201123/README.md

 # What is this?

-This is my init for Emacs.
+- This is my init for Emacs.
+- Uses init-loader because it makes error hundling easier.

 # Key binding